namely/chief-of-state/docs/kubernetes-deployment.md

 ### Readiness and Liveness probe

-Chief Of State provides cluster membership health checks out of the box.
-The health checks register the following routes `/ready` and `/alive` out of the box that can be configured as shown in the following sample kubernetes file.
+Chief Of State provides readiness and liveness checks out of the box.
+See below the paths and port for configuring them.

 ```yaml
 ...